Quick Tip: for an instant quote for final expense life insurance, fill out the form on the side and rates will be displayed immediately.

 About Danny Ray of PinnacleQuote

 Danny Ray is the founder and owner of PinnacleQuote.
-In the span of 25+ years he has written over 20,000 polices.
+In the span of 26+ years he has written over 6,000 polices in the last 5 years.
 Helping people is his passion.
-Mr. Ray goes above and beyond working 9-9 pm M-F and on call until midnight.
+Mr. Ray goes above and beyond working 9-9 pm M-F and on-call until midnight.
 The level of dedication he is looking to show you in the art of life insurance is second to none.

 LIVE FOR TODAY, PLAN FOR TOMORROW